inspr/core-legacy/doc/sidecar.md

 ## Sidecar Architecture

 The content below is a documentation about the Inspr Sidecar component.
-The main purpose of the text is to abord the following questions, how it is created, how it acts in the context of the cluster and what are its genereal responsibilities.
+The main purpose of the text is to abord how it is created, how it acts in the context of the cluster and what are its genereal responsibilities.

 ### Overview